tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 JumpBox Requirements:
 - CPU: recommended min of 8 CPU - this is not a must, however, this will speed up the process
 - Memory: recommended min of 32GB RAM - this is not a must, however, this will speed up the process
-- Disk: 500 GB - this is a must, otherwise the JumpBox will not have enough space to store the images and create the required Tarball
+- Disk: 300 GB - this is a must, otherwise the JumpBox will not have enough space to store the images and create the required Tarball
 - Tools:
   - Docker installed and enabled
   - Helm installed and enabled
+  - Kubectl installed and enabled with the kubeconfig of the management cluster available for kubectl connection

 > Ensure A Local Image Registry Is In Place With Sufficient Storage Capacity

 As this deployment is based on the Air-Gapped method (no internet access to the node(s)), we would need to download several files and images to the JumpBox server (which have internet access).
 Once this is completed, we will be uploading the images to a local Image Registry.
 Thus, a local image registry is required.
 There is no specific Image Registry required, any OCI Image Registry tool will be enough.
 The local Images Registry will require at least 350GB of disk space or more available.

+Harbor Requirements:
+- CPU: recommended min of 4 CPU - this is not a must, however, this will speed up the process
+- Memory: recommended min of 16GB RAM - this is not a must, however, this will speed up the process
+- Disk: 300GB - this is a must, otherwise the upload will not have enough space

 ---